This page was created in 2014 to deliver technical assistance and news

 A TARPN network is not sophisticated and is not meant to be competitive with high end systems.
 The point is to be a manageable technology which supports basic ham radio techniques and capabilities.
 Any ham I have ever met could wrap their heads around the technology and components used by TARPN and many would see it as an excellent training tool to learn and teach how networks work or just to mess around with digital hardware on Amateur Radio.

 This system easily co‑resides in a community with APRS, Broadband‑Hamnet, and WinLink.
 APRS and WinLink have goals which are not compatible with this kind of networking, but are also not hindered by the existence of a TARPN network in the same region.
 TARPN networks, like Broadband‑Hamnet, support long distance communications and comfortable, reliable, rag‑chewing including group chats.
-Broadband‑Hamnet is in many ways better and is consistant with the TARPN plan.
+Broadband‑Hamnet is in many ways better and can be consistant with the TARPN plan.
 TARPN's advantage is that it can be operated in what would be a very forbidding set of locations for the microwave links used in Broadband‑Hamnet and can be put together by brand new hams to integrate with an existing TARPN network, or even to build a new stand-alone network, possibly for a dedicated purpose.

 TARPNs are built with Raspberry PI computers, TNCs of various types, and VHF/UHF FM radios.
 The stations are connected using dedicated point‑to‑point links.
 That is, every station to station connection uses a pair of radios on an isolated frequency.
 Dedicated point‑to‑point links give us advantages for performance, and scale-ability.
 See FAQ: Networking On Purpose.

 We are working together as a team to build something mighty.